Did you know an office is like a giant playground for mice? You may be asking – why?

 An effective way to control rats on your property is through the use of bait, also known as rodenticides.

 Rodent baiting consists of strategically placing bait in boxes around your building.
 The mouse enters the box in search for food, and has a nibble on the bait.

-If you think you might have mice in your office then contact Ehrlich to discuss RADAR as a method of mouse control for your business.
+If you think you might have mice in your office then contact Ehrlich to discuss mouse control for your business.